1994 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the Northeastern Pacific Ocean during 1994.
-Names that were not assigned this season are marked in gray.
-No names were retired, so this same list was used again in the 2000 season.
-This is the same list used for the 1988 season except for Ileana, which replaced Iva and was used for the first time in 1994.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1994.
+This is the same list used for the 1988 season, except for Ileana, which replaced Iva, and which was used for the first time in 1994.
+No names were retired from this list following the season, and it was used again for the 2000 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 1994 are shown below.
-Three of them, Li, Mele, and Nona, were used throughout the course of the year.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Three named storms, listed below, formed in the central North Pacific in 1994.
+Named storms in the table above that crossed into the area during the year are noted (*).

 Season effects

-This is a table of all the storms that have formed in the 1994 Pacific hurricane season.
-It includes their duration, names, landfall(s), denoted in parentheses, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1994 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1994 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1994 USD.